ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

-An Entity Attestation Token (EAT) is a message or token made up of claims about an entity.
+An Entity Attestation Token (EAT) is a message made up of claims about an entity.
 An entity may be a device, some hardware or some software.
 The claims are ultimately used by a relying party who decides if and how it will interact with the entity.
 The relying party may choose to trust, not trust or partially trust the entity.